snaplet/docs-old/docs/transformations/02-getting-started.md

 Regenerate these files with `snaplet config generate --type=typedef,transformations`

-You can add the `.snaplet/transformations.d.ts` to your `.gitignore` configuration.
+You can add the `.snaplet/transformations.d.ts` and `.snaplet/snapshots` to your `.gitignore` configuration.

 :::tip